SarperYurttas/SarperYurttas/README.md

 # Hi there 👋
 ### I'm an Electrical Engineer(Want to become Machine Learning Engineer 😄)
-Looking for contribute to any project which is relevant to my skills.
+Looking for contribute to any project.
 You should take a look at my [kaggle profile](https://www.kaggle.com/sarperyurttas).

 ## Areas of Interest